psolymos/abmianalytics/pipeline/2020/README.md

 - DONE - check rownames for outputs: C should be complete kgrid but it is not (drop subsetting?)
 - DONE - make maps (cr, rf, df)
 - DONE - summarize N/S SEffects
+- NOPE - produce svg version of sector effects
+- DONE - produce habitat element maps and think about ranges for pH, % etc (no SEff)
+- DONE - produce mammal maps and SEffs

 Uncertainty